wilfredoamen/DEVOPS-LIFECYCLE/Readme.md

 ## DevOps Lifecycle Stages

 1. **Planning**
-   This is where teams collaborate to define requirements, objectives, and scope before the project starts.
+   This is the stage teams collaborate to define requirements, objectives, and scope before the project starts.

 2. **Development**
    This is where the actual code is written and managed using version control systems, ensuring the teams coordination.

 3. **Building**
-   The code is Compiled and converted here into executable applications using automated build tools.
+   The code is Compiled and converted at this stage into executable applications using automated build tools.

 4. **Testing**
    Testing in DevOps is a continuous process that ensures quality is built into every stage of the software delivery pipeline.